CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 We will set up our application using thsee components - a package manager, a bundler and a compiler.

-* A **package manager** lets you take advantage of third-party packages, and easily install or update them.
+* A **package manager** lets you install or update third-party packages and dependencies.

 * A **bundler** lets you write modular code and bundle it together into small packages to optimize load time.